 We think advancement is important because the Boy Scouts of America (BSA) says it's important.
 So important that it's one of the eight 'Methods of Scouting' that BSA training teaches Scoutmasters to use (it is the combination of those 8 Methods that makes Scouting unlike any other organization).

 What about quality?
 It shows up indirectly in what Scouts can do: camp for a weekend in mid-winter, stay dry, cook hot food (often good, too), stay warm, teach younger Scouts the same skills.
 After two or three years, seasoned Scouts are ready to go out for a week with just what they can carry on their back; many miles from outside help; perhaps above treeline in snow or hail; perhaps paddling a canoe into a 40-knot headwind; and coming home with big smiles and new maturity, because they have learned the skills and the attitude to have fun in any conditions.

 The local council also measures quality as a Scout approaches Eagle.
-Our local district's Eagle Coordinator must approve all Eagle service projects, and the Coordinator chairs the Eagle Board of Review that determines if a Scout has met the standards of the Boy Scouts of America.
+The council's Eagle Coordinator for our district must approve all Eagle service projects, and the Coordinator chairs the Eagle Board of Review that determines if a Scout has met the standards of the Boy Scouts of America.